 Why Culture Is King

-Culture shapes the attitudes and behaviours of both its employees and customers.
+Culture shapes the attitudes and behaviours of both its employees internally and its customers externally.
 Anyone can copy your products.
 Anyone can copy your systems.
 No-one can copy your culture because it is the very fabric and heartbeat of who you are and what you stand for.

-We see the impact of culture in all areas of life, from successful sports teams to thriving families, but culture is no more prevalent and important than inside successful businesses.
+We see the impact of culture in all areas of life, from successful sports teams to thriving families.
+However, culture is no more prevalent and important than inside successful businesses.
 In fact, according to a Harvard study of over two hundred companys, a strong culture increases net income by an extraordinary 765% over a ten-year period.

 How To Create A Highly Successful Culture